rassidm/spring-boot-kotlin-boilerplate/docker/README.md

 # Docker Compose Setup

-This project is composed of several independent Docker services such as PostgreSQL, Redis, Kafka, Prometheus, and Grafana.
+This project is composed of several independent Docker services such as PostgreSQL, Redis, Kafka, Prometheus, Tempo, and Grafana.
 To make it easier to manage and run all containers at once, we use a script-based approach with multiple Compose files.